 - There’s no way by which the organization can respond promptly to a surprise or abrupt loss of a key talent.
 If important personnel is suddenly lost because of death, resignation, or any disability, it’s likely to take a long time for finding an appropriate replacement.

 - The time taken for filling up vacant positions, called the time-to-fill metric, is either unknown or perceived by senior managers to be very long.

-- Managers in one or more levels complain about trouble to find people who are ready for a promotion, or else find it difficult to hunt people willing to accept a promotion as and when a vacancy appears.
+- Managers in one or more levels complain about trouble finding people who are ready for a promotion or find it difficult to hunt people willing to accept a promotion as and when a vacancy appears.